 Type design may be intimidating to many, with terms such as leading, baseline, kerning, ascender, tail, and many more, the good news is, there are eight basic, universal typographical design elements: typeface, hierarchy, contrast, consistency, alignment, white space, and color.

 TYPOGRAPHY IN WEBSITE DESIGN

 Typography is the use of type in a design.
-Our web developers and designers understands the value of typography and basically Web Design is 95% Typography, Typography seeks to create a greater meaning by thoughtful and deliberate selection font, size, color, layout, alignment, and other factors that affect the design of type on a page.
+We are the best Web Development Agency Dubai and our web developers and designers understands the value of typography and basically, Web Design is 95% Typography, Typography seeks to create a greater meaning by thoughtful and deliberate selection font, size, color, layout, alignment, and other factors that affect the design of type on a page.

 USE OF TYPOGRAPHY FOR GRAPHIC DESIGNERS

 Our Graphic designers use typography to adjust the text within the design.
 Our designers have been using typefaces strategically to make a text readable and also to make an impression on viewers.
 Web Design is 95% Typography and Because of such designs with unique typography ideas website design will become more effective.

 - White space.

 EXAMPLE OF TYPOGRAPHY